 - Cannabinoids help the human body to maintain homeostasis (or balance) when dealing with external change.

-- The ECS helps regulate immune function, sleep, mood/anxiety, motor control, inflammation, pain, memory, appetitie/metabolism and more.
+- The ECS helps regulate immune function, sleep, mood/anxiety, motor control, inflammation, pain, memory, appetite/metabolism, and more.

 The Science Behind Cannabinoids

 If your research leads you to believe that cannabinoids can benefit almost any health and wellness goal you have, then you might be a little skeptical.
-Seems to good to be true, right?
+It seems too good to be true, right?
 Well, here are some of those benefits and a little bit of the science behind cannabinoids to explain them.

 Cannabidiol (CBD) is the non-psychotropic phytocannabinoid of Cannabis Sativa Linase and the subject of a number of studies for various health benefits.
 Cannabidiol is available in an oil form, added to edible items, or used topically for a variety of benefits.

 The human body contains its own natural endocannabinoid system.
 This internal structure assists in the regulation of other systems such as the nervous, immune, digestive and endocrine systems.
 All of these have an effect on the body’s various responses to internal and external stimuli.

 The endocannabinoid system consists of endogenous cannabinoids and cannabinoid receptors (CB1 and CB2) as well as enzymes that break down cannabinoids.